Bishop William Morgan

 This quiet valley was home to the man who would transform the Welsh language forever.
 Explore the birthplace of Bishop William Morgan –translator of the bible into Welsh.

 William Morgan was born in Tŷ Mawr Wybrnant in around 1545, the second son of John ap Morgan and Lowri, farmers and tenants of Maurice Wynn of Gwydir Castle near Llanrwst.
 The family must have been well thought of, as young William was sent to Gwydir Castle to be educated alongside the landlord’s children.

 He then went on to be educated at Cambridge, spending 10 years in study gaining his Batchelor and Master of Arts, a Batchelor of Divinity, along with an in-depth study of Greek and Hebrew – these skills would be invaluable to his mammoth task of translating the Bible.

 When the call came from Elizabeth I to have the Bible translated into Welsh, William Morgan set to work on this epic challenge that took 10 years to complete.
-It is estimated that 1000 copies of the original 1588 Bibles were printed, although today only around 20 copies survive, two of which are on display at Tŷ Mawr.
+It is estimated that 1000 copies of the original 1588 Bibles were printed, although today only around 20 copies survive, one of which is on display at Tŷ Mawr.

 Why translate the Bible into Welsh?

 The Welsh had never been able to, nor allowed to worship in their own language.
 Henry VIII had ordered that only English Bibles be used in Wales, and before that, all religious services had been carried out in Latin.

 The translation marked a very important moment in the history of the Welsh language and in the history of Christianity.
 After the Acts of Union in 1536, Welsh had been denied official status and had been banned from the spheres of law and administration.